cosmicpython/book/outline.md

 2. domain model
 3. dependency injection and inversion of control
 4. persistence and unit of work
-5. event-driven architecture: commands & queries, handlers, message bus
+5. commands & events, handlers, message bus
 6. (ports and) adapters
+7. command-query separation.
-7. the proof is in the pudding 1: implementing a new feature
+8. the proof is in the pudding 1: implementing a new feature
-8. the proof is in the pudding 2: refactoring an infrastructure layer
+9. the proof is in the pudding 2: refactoring an infrastructure layer
-9. comparison with the simple approach
+10. comparison with the simple approach
-10. conclusions: when to use this pattern
+11. conclusions: when to use these patterns
 A. appendix: functional core, imperative shell
 B. appendix: more design patterns
 C. alternatives